Is handle making difficult for you, or do you just not like making them?

 It’s very easy to change the shape of your handles if you want variety.
 Unscrew the cap remove the die, place a new die on the tube and twist the cap back on.

-TIP: If the clay sticks to the plate, take your potter’s knife and place it in between the die and clay, this will give you leverage to remove the die.
+TIP: If the clay sticks to the plate, take your potter’s knife and place it in between the die and the clay.
+This will give you leverage to remove the die.

 Attaching Your Cool New Handles To Your Mug